WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 Exchange (noun)
 : An HTTP request URL, content negotiation information, and an HTTP response.
-  This can be encoded into a request message from a client with its matching response from a server, into the request in a PUSH_PROMISE with its matching response stream, or into the dedicated format in
+  This are encoded into the dedicated format in
   {{application-signed-exchange}}, which uses {{I-D.ietf-httpbis-variants-05}} to encode the content negotiation information.
 This is not quite the same meaning as defined by Section 8 of {{?RFC7540}}, which assumes the content negotiation